We’ve all been there — those puppy dog eyes begging us for a mere scrap of steak, pulling at our heartstrings.

 Watermelon is a great source of vitamin C and A. The fruit is 92% water, making it a healthy choice for a summer’s day snack.
 But you should always remove the seeds to combat blockages and consider cutting out the skin, too, as it can be difficult for dogs to digest.

+Can dogs eat blueberries?
+Of course, they can.
 Blueberries are low-calorie fruit that’s a fantastic antioxidant for you and your doggo.
 The vitamins and minerals also support the overall immune system.
 Frozen blueberries are a delicious treat for your pupper.

+So can dogs eat peaches?
+Yes, they can.
 Feel free to give your furry friend some peaches.
 They’re full of vitamins and nutrients that are great for dogs.
 That said, peaches have more sugar than other fruit, so stick to the recommended portion advised by your vet.

 Your dog’s diet should include vegetables.
 When preparing them for your puppy, make sure they’re cooked through and without any spices or sauces.
 Each doggo is different, so test what they like and how they respond to a specific vegetable before giving them a full portion.

+Can dogs eat broccoli?
+Yes.
 Broccoli is a great occasional treat for your pup.
 The leafy veggie boasts many vitamins and minerals that help the dog’s digestive system.
 Make sure not to season it, and don’t cook it in oil, as this could hurt your pet’s tummy.

+So can dogs eat carrots?
+Of course.
 Carrots are a substantial source of nutrients for puppers.
 Feel free to give them the entire veggie — from the carrot itself to the leaves on top.
 Vets recommend it as one of the more favorable snacks for your furry friend, and most dogs love them.

-What Other Foods Can Dogs Eat?
+Other Foods Your Dog Can Eat

 - Cooked white rice